Today’s robots are intended for direct human-to-robot interaction. These collaborative robots specialize in sharing tasks and spaces with humans.

 Motion Characteristics of the xArm5

-The movement of xArm5 is relatively special.
-Due to the structural limitation, the actual flexible degrees of freedom of linear and circular motions in Cartesian space is 4, which is [x, y, z, yaw], similar to a SCARA manipulator with four degrees of freedom.
-Before starting Cartesian control, it is necessary to ensure that the end flange surface of xArm5 and the base are completely parallel.
-If mounted on horizontal plane, the roll and pitch should be [± 180 degrees, 0 degrees], otherwise the trajectory is likely to have no solution.
+The movement of xArm5 is particular in this regard: due to the structural limitation, the actual flexible degrees of freedom of linear and circular motions in Cartesian space is 4, which is [x, y, z, yaw], similar to a SCARA manipulator with four degrees of freedom.
+Before initiating Cartesian control movement, it is necessary to ensure that the end flange surface of xArm5 and the base are completely parallel.
+If mounted on a horizontal plane, the roll and pitch should be [± 180 degrees, 0 degrees], otherwise the trajectory is likely to have no solution.

 Motion Characteristics of the xArm6 and xArm7

 Please refer to the video about the difference in the motion characteristics of the three robotic arms: xArm 5, xArm 6 and xArm 7.